telerik/winforms-docs/dock/architecture-and-features/using-the-dragdropservice.md

 # Using the DragDropService

-The new docking framework introduces service-based semantic, which allows for granular and pluggable functionality per RadDock instance.
-Entire drag-and-drop functionality is handled by the registered `DragDropService` instance, which simply receives drag requests and instantiates the appropriate operation.
+The new docking framework introduces service-based semantic, which allows for granular and pluggable functionality per **RadDock** instance.
+The entire drag-and-drop functionality is handled by the registered **DragDropService** instance, which simply receives drag requests and instantiates the appropriate operation.
 The service is responsible for drop target hit-testing, displaying docking guides and docking hints as well as for processing user input while dragging is in progress.

 ## Canceling Drag-and-drop operation